Updated – October 2023

 The GoPro cameras on this page are waterproof enough for snorkeling, without a housing.
 But they all have housings available for $50 or less that make them waterproof down to diving depths, and add protection to your camera from damage.
 It’s a good insurance policy.
 Another benefit of using the camera with a housing is that it gives you bigger buttons for easier use underwater and it allows filter mounting options for improved underwater color in deeper waters.

-The Hero10, Hero11, and Hero 12 use this housing.
+The Hero13 and Hero 12 use this housing (on Amazon).
 We have heard folks say that the housing can make the overheating problem worse, so keep that in mind.

 These cameras are so small that some sort of handle is nearly essential.
-They don’t have a standard tripod mount hole.
 They all now have mounts on the bottom that you can attach a variety of handles to.

 Pros of a GoPro for Snorkeling